 Subsequent measurement of debt instruments depends on the Group's business model for managing the asset and the cash flow characteristics of the asset.
-There are three measurement categories into which the Group classifies its debt instruments: Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
-Interest income from these financial assets is included in finance income in the statement of profit or loss using the effective interest rate method.
-Any gain or loss arising on derecognition is recognised directly in the statement of profit or loss and is presented in other gains and losses together with foreign exchange gains and losses.
-Impairment losses are presented as a separate line item in the statement of profit or loss.
+There are three measurement categories into which the Group classifies its debt instruments.

+Amortised cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost.
+Interest income from these financial assets is included in finance income using the effective interest rate method.
+Any gain or loss arising on derecognition is recognised directly in profit or loss and presented in other gains/(losses) together with foreign exchange gains and losses.
+Impairment losses are presented as separate line item in the statement of profit or loss.

 FVOCI: Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in the statement of profit or loss.
-When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains and losses.
+Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses which are recognised in profit or loss.
+When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains/(losses).
 Interest income from these financial assets is included in finance income using the effective interest rate method.
-Foreign exchange gains and losses are presented in other gains and losses and impairment expenses are presented as a separate line item in the statement of profit or loss.
+Foreign exchange gains and losses are presented in other gains/(losses) and impairment expenses are presented as separate line item in the statement of profit or loss.

 FVPL: Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVPL.
-A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in the statement of profit or loss and is presented net within other gains and losses in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at FVPL is recognised in profit or loss and presented net within other gains/(losses) in the period in which it arises.